 Health Insurance in China

+In the late 2000s and 2010s China rolled-out a basic system of state-backed medical insurance covering 95 percent of the population.
+Before that one fourth of China’s population — over 300 million people — had no health insurance.
+People with no insurance avoid seeing doctors, knowing that is quickest way to go broke.
+Even when people have insurance, insurers rarely pay out more than a couple thousand dollars.
 A nationwide insurance roll-out was launched in 2009.
 It has made people more likely to see doctors and made treatment much more affordable.
 Almost nine percent of people stayed in a hospital in 2011, from less than four percent in 2003, a study published in The Lancet showed.

 History of Health Insurance in China

 Until the early 1990s , medical care was provided through the work unit system which funded care out of its operating income.
 The Chinese National Petroleum Company, for example, once ran more than 50 hospitals for its 1.5 million workers.
 When economic reforms kicked in many of these state-owned companies found they had enough trouble being viable as profit-making companies and were unable to pay for health care cost for employees and retirees on their pension plans.
 [Source: Steven Mufson, Washington Post, October 2009]

 Under the old system implemented in the planned economy, “the labor insurance system” provided that all the “socialist workers” get healthcare from the state for free, with children’s healthcare covered through their parents’ "labor insurance".
 According to article 13 of The 1950 PRC Regulation on the Labor Insurance, a worker’s medical bill shall be paid by the state-owned enterprises for which he or she works, and their children get fifty percent of their medical costs reimbursed.
 [Source: Library of Congress Law Library, Legal Reports, 2007 |*|]